JonmarCorpuz/knowledgeDump/Models/PoP.md

 ## TTPs
 <br>

-* Description: Behavioral patterns (How attackers operate)
+* Description: Behavioral patterns (How attackers operate and the steps they took)
 * Pain to attacker: Very High
 * Reasoning: TTPs reflect habits and workflows so changing these means reengineering the entire attack strategy, training operators, and testing new methods